sdurancflt/MicroTimestampConverter/README.md

 This custom SMT class `io.confluent.csta.timestamp.transforms.TimestampConverterMicro` is an example of an implementation leveraging java.time.Instant and java.sql.Timestamp (an implementation of java.util.Date with precision beyond milliseconds) allowing for higher resolution.

+The custom SMT adds one optional configuration `timezone` on top of the original ones for parsing or formatting timestamps.
+Defaults to UTC.

 ## Cleanup

 From the root of the project: